Types of Mesothelioma

 Peritoneal Mesothelioma (Abdomen)

 Peritoneal mesothelioma is responsible for approximately 10 percent of all cases.
-Cancer cells grow in the lining of the abdominal cavity, known as the peritoneum, causing symptoms like abdominal pain and swelling, weight loss, and fluid in the abdomen.
+Cancer cells grow in the peritoneum, which is the lining of the abdominal cavity.
+The cancer causes symptoms like abdominal pain and swelling, weight loss, and fluid in the abdomen.

 Pericardial Mesothelioma (Heart)